Designed to print on a single sheet.

 Sample activities

-One week per semester: daily facts about loneliness posted around the school, a film screening, and a “reach out to someone today” challenge.
+One week per semester: daily facts around the school, a film screening (like UNSTUCK), and resource cards in counseling offices.

 What you need to start

 One student founder (you).
-One faculty advisor (a counselor, teacher, or administrator).
-A room to meet once a month.
+One faculty advisor.
+A room to meet.
 That’s it.

 Ready to start?

-Visit notaloneproject.org/chapters to fill out our chapter inquiry form.
+Visit notaloneproject.org/chapters to fill out our inquiry form.

 Questions?
 Email chapters@notaloneproject.org